-Oregon’s Timberline Lodge & Ski Area high up on Mt.
+Oregon’s Timberline high up on Mt.
 Hood has long been celebrated for its summer ski season, but we’d argue that the spring ski season is just as exciting.
-For 2019, the Spring Pass at Timberline Lodge & Ski Area, offered at $139, is good from March 4 through May 27, 2019 (final on-sale date is May 12, 2019), a total of 85 days of skiing and snowboarding.
-The pass functions exactly as a regular season pass, with direct-to-lift access valid seven days a week.
+Spring passes at Timberline are announced in early March and offer skiing through the end of May.
+The pass functions exactly as a regular season pass, with direct-to-lift access.

 Throughout March, the spring season is very similar to the regular season with all lifts running and all of the winter season terrain open.
 As the resort gets into the month of April, visitors can start to expect to see earlier lift closings at 2 or 3 p.m., and the lower elevation lifts beginning to close.
 Visitors should keep an eye on weather conditions as anything is possible in the late spring — the ideal conditions are sunny skies.
 With sun comes sticky snow later in the afternoons, so mornings and early afternoon are the best time to ski and ride, also consider applying a fresh coat of spring-specific wax on your skis and snowboards to match the warmer snow conditions — any local tuning shop should be able to help.
 Around late-April the last of the beginner terrain accessed by Bruno’s lift closes, along with it ski school group lessons.
 But just as the lower mountain slowly winds down, the upper mountain comes alive with the Magic Mile consistently open thanks to great spring weather and the uppermost Palmer Lift opening for the season accessing a huge swatch of perfectly fall-line terrain.
-Every year locals anxiously await the day Palmer opens for the spring season, this year it opened on April 24, 2019.
+Every year locals anxiously await the day Palmer opens for the spring season, which usually opens in late April.

 Timberline Excels at Spring Terrain Parks

 During the peak of spring, the skiable terrain includes over 3,690 vertical of intermediate and advanced skiing from the top of Palmer to the bottom of Jeff Flood Express.
 That terrain includes the star of spring skiing — the terrain parks.
 Timberline operates five unique terrain parks for all levels throughout the winter, accessible from the Stormin’ Norman high-speed quad chairlift.
-These terrain parks evolve and merge in the spring with the addition of the Flowpark beginning in April, which Timberline Lodge & Ski Area Marketing Manager Ricky Hower describes as “A lot of transition, banks, hips and snow volcanoes inspired by the Portland concrete skateboard scene.
-Riders can go as fast or as slow as they want, and it’s good for almost any skill level.”
-Timberline also adds a freestyle park and a half-pipe on Magic Mile in late May as the spring season progresses.
+These terrain parks evolve and merge in the spring with the addition of the Flowpark beginning in April, which is influenced by Oregon’s concrete skatepark roots, featuring transition, banks, hips and snow volcanoes.
+Timberline also adds a freestyle park and a halfpipe on Magic Mile in late May as the spring season progresses.
 It’s not unusual for skiers and snowboarders to travel from neighboring states to enjoy a second season of freestyle riding at Timberline in the spring.
+Follow Timberline Freestyle for the most up-to-date status on the parks.

 Plenty of Cruising Terrain

-If you’re more interested in keeping your skis and snowboards on the ground, you’ll enjoy the wintry mix of conditions in March featuring everything from powder to perfect groomers, followed by the late-spring conditions of firm groomers in the morning, slowly transitioning to corn snow and spring slush.
+If you’re more interested in keeping your skis and snowboards on the ground, you’ll enjoy the wintry mix of conditions in early Spring featuring everything from powder to perfect groomers, followed by the late-spring conditions of firm groomers in the morning, slowly transitioning to corn snow and spring slush.
 The late spring also includes the long runs off of the upper mountain Palmer and Magic Mile lifts with the stellar views and high-altitude sunshine.
 And of course, what would spring be without après ski?
-Head to the Ram’s Head Bar & Restaurant inside the historic Timberline Lodge which opens at 2 p.m. to enjoy locally-inspired cocktails and European Alps-inspired après-ski fondue while taking in views of Mt.
+Head to the Ram’s Head Bar & Restaurant inside the historic Timberline Lodge to enjoy locally-inspired cocktails and European Alps-inspired après-ski fondue while taking in views of Mt.
 Hood and Mt.
 Jefferson.

 Where to Stay

-For lodging Timberline offers seasonal spring ski and stay packages, visitors can also check in at the ZigZag Ranger Station for information on camping.
-Timberline Ski Area closes following Memorial Day weekend and reopens for summer operations on June 3, 2019 at which time 2019 summer passes are offered for $899.
+For lodging Timberline offers seasonal spring ski and stay packages; lodging can also be found in nearby Government Camp, or visitors can check in at the ZigZag Ranger Station for information on camping.
+Timberline closes following Memorial Day weekend and reopens for summer operations early June at which time summer passes will be available.